HCUM/empiano/README.md

 ## Installation

-The easiest way to run this project, is to install pipenv on your computer, for example by executing '''pip3 install pipenv'''.
+The easiest way to run this project, is to install [pipenv](https://pypi.org/project/pipenv/) on your computer, for example by executing ``pip install pipenv``.
+Make sure, that you use Python 3.
 Now clone this project and open it in your terminal.
-With the command '''pipenv install''' all the requirements stated in the Pipfile are installed.
+With the command ``pipenv install`` all the requirements stated in the Pipfile are installed.
 And ready to go!

 In case you do not want to use the pipenv, you will need to install the following libraries: